See a trailer about Global Water Dances - Site-specific dance activism on six continents

 Please join us!

-A wide range of people (choreographers, dance group, community organizations, water activists, and others) will take advantage of this event to draw attention to their local and/or worldwide water crisis.
+A wide range of people (choreographers, dance groups, community organizations, water activists, and others) will use this worldwide event to draw attention to their local water issues as well as the worldwide fresh water crisis.

-Each local event invites participation, teaches about our local and/or worldwide water crises, and inspires imagination.
+Each local event invites participation, teaches about our local and/or worldwide water crises, and raises awareness.
 Local communities will be encouraged not only to dance, but to find ways to take action to solve their immediate water problems.
 Each event will reflect the importance of water as seen by that local community and in the eco-systems we share.

-Each Global Water Dances event will be performed at 5 PM in the local time zone to include:
+Each Global Water Dances event will be performed on the same day to include:

 A ritual or opening ceremony specific to each site.